mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 This allows other deferred functions higher in the call stack to recover from the error.

-GRONK
 If recover is possible, ...
+TODO
-After this deferred function completes, the function that panicked does not continue at the statement after the panic.
+After the deferred function that calls `recover` completes, the function that panicked does not continue at the statement after the panic.
 Instead it returns to its caller using whatever